 In addition, Ernst & Young may only provide non-audit services if the performance of the non-audit service will not cause the total annual revenue to Ernst & Young from non-audit work to exceed the aggregate annual amount of Ernst & Young's audit fees.
 The Audit Committee will not approve the provision of a non-audit service by Ernst & Young if the provision of the service would compromise Ernst & Young's independence.
 The provision of non-audit services by Ernst & Young is monitored by the Audit Committee via bi-annual reports to the Audit Committee.
 In addition, where engagements involve services from the defined list of services, these are reported to the Audit Committee at the following meeting.
-The Audit Committee a formal written report delineating all relationships between the Auditor-General, Ernst & Young and the Telstra Group.
+The Audit Committee expects the Auditor-General and requires Ernst & Young to submit annually to the Audit Committee a formal written report delineating all relationships between the Auditor-General, Ernst & Young and the Telstra Group.
 This includes: (i) a listing of all audit and non-audit fees billed by the Auditor General and Ernst & Young in the most recent fiscal year, (ii) a statement on whether the Auditor General and Ernst & Young are satisfied that the provision of the audit and any non-audit services is compatible with auditor independence and (iii) a statement regarding the Auditor General's and Ernst & Young's internal quality control procedures.